lukacupic/Droidio/README.md

-# Star Wars Phrase Generator
+# Droidio — A Star Wars Phrase Generator
-A simple tools for generator randomized phraases from the vast Star Wars universe.
+Droidio is a simple tool for generating randomized phraases from the vast Star Wars universe.

 Ideal for Pictionary-like games, or just random geeky fun.